KygoSkyrus/skychat/NOTES.md

 -- CONCLUSION: if you r going with client than set rules for every user like the user can get and modify his own data only,

-#### PRIORITY
-- whenever a request is declined,, set the selectedusertochat to undef so that that the request should not be kept showing
-- when user declines a request, the person is removed from request list,, and, now when the sender will send msg again to this user than the msgs will not be sent to receiver as the sender already has the receievrr as the connection,,NEED SOLUTION

-### Edge cases:
-- can user send himself texts?

 ## IMPORTANT NOTE:whenever you try to add orderBy make sure that indexing is enabled in firestore

-# done
-- make sure username is unique

 # NOTE : connection are only made when user sends someone a text
 - ALWAYS in your app add how the app works,,
 - in this one , on any corner show the feature your provide , like security, functionalities etc

 # MANAGING FREQUENT DB Calls
 - need to call db only when users doc is updated, like a connection is made or request recieved,,
 - for msgs their will be cache,, maybe with a cron job

+### Edge cases:
+- can user send himself texts?

+# done
+- make sure username is unique
+- when user declines a request, the person is removed from request list,, and, now when the sender will send msg again to this user than the msgs will not be sent to receiver as the sender already has the receievrr as the connection,,NEED SOLUTION
+- whenever a request is declined,, set the selectedusertochat to undef so that that the request should not be kept showing